Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

-It is interesting to note that in the case where $d$ is itself also a prime, the image $\img(g_d)$ becomes a \emph{$d$-sided hypocycloid}.
+It is interesting to note that in the case where $d$ is itself also a prime, the image $\img(g_d)$ is a \emph{$d$-sided hypocycloid}.
 We provide examples of this phenomenon (for $d$ both prime and composite) in Figure \ref{fig:DGLExamples}.
-Additionally, it may be of interest to the reader to compute $g_d$ for various values of $d$; to this end, we wrote some code in Sage that generates $g_d$, which is included in the GitHub link provided in section 6.
+Additionally, it may be of interest to the reader to compute $g_d$ for various values of $d$; to this end, we wrote some code in Sage that generates $g_d$, and it is included in the GitHub link provided in Section \ref{sec:Code}.

+Additionally, we believe it is worth noting that this theorem has been reinterpreted by Untrau in \cite{untrau2021equidistribution} and Kowalski--Untrau in \cite{untraukowalski2023ultrashort} as a statement about the distribution of points in the complex plane under the pushforward measure of the Haar measure on $\T^{\varphi(d)}$ via the map $g_d$.
+Untrau and Kowalski then use this reinterpretation as a starting point from which they generalize to other situations.